2020 CAF Women's Olympic qualifying tournament: Format

 Qualification ties are played on a home-and-away two-legged basis.
-If the aggregate score is tied after the second leg, the away goals rule is applied, and if still level, extra time is played.
-The away goals rule is again applied after extra time, and if still level, the penalty shoot-out is used to determine the winner.
+The away goals rule is applied if the aggregate score is tied after the second leg, and if still level, extra time is played.
+The away goals rule applied again after extra time, although the penalty shoot-out applied if scorewere still level/unchanged.

 Schedule

-The schedule of the qualifying rounds is as follows.
-All matches are played during the FIFA International Window.
+The schedule of the qualifying rounds was as follows.
+All matches were played during the FIFA International Window.